Dick Cheney, one of the most powerful and polarizing vice presidents in US history, dies at 84

 Jokes abounded about how Cheney was the real No. 1 in town; Bush didn't seem to mind and cracked a few himself.
 But such comments became less apt later in Bush’s presidency as he clearly came into his own.

-Cheney held the post for 14 months, then returned to Casper, where he had been raised, and ran for the state’s single congressional seat.
+Cheney held the post for 14 months, then returned to Casper, Wyoming, where he had been raised, and ran for the state's lone congressional seat.

 In that first race for the House, Cheney suffered a mild heart attack, prompting him to crack he was forming a group called "Cardiacs for Cheney."
 He still managed a decisive victory and went on to win five more terms.

-In 1989, Cheney became defense secretary under the first President Bush and led the Pentagon during the 1990-91 Persian Gulf War that drove Iraq’s troops from Kuwait.
+In 1989, Cheney became defense secretary under the first President Bush and led the Pentagon during the 1990-91 Persian Gulf War, which drove Iraq's troops from Kuwait.
 Between the two Bush administrations, Cheney led Dallas-based Halliburton Corp., a large engineering and construction company for the oil industry.

 Cheney was born in Lincoln, Nebraska, son of a longtime Agriculture Department worker.
 Senior class president and football co-captain in Casper, he went to Yale on a full scholarship for a year but left with failing grades.